So, you just happen to be the child of that army guy who went native

 - Area 88 manga:

-- Saki was the son of an Asranian prince and his Greek wife.
-Fortunately, Saki suffered no stigma in Asran on account of his mixed heritage.
+- Saki and Rishar are the sons of an Asranian prince and his Greek wife.
+Fortunately, Saki and Rishar have suffered no stigma in Asran on account of their mixed heritage.

 - Not so for Josie, an orphan of mixed French and Japanese ethnicity.
-After her parents' deaths, her Japanese grandparents refused to take her in because they disapproved of her parents' marriage.
+After her parents' deaths, her Japanese grandparents refuse to take her in because they disapprove of her parents' marriage.

 - Maka from Soul Eater is the daughter of a Technician and a Weapon.
 Being a Weapon is a genetic trait that Arachne created by mucking around with witch and human souls 800 years ago, so they aren't really a separate species.